 From there, he and his wife Bambi took on an artist apprenticeship with Carol Long Pottery in St. John Kansas.
 While working with Carol Long, they built their own studio and business, Freeman Pottery.
 They continued to make their living as artists attending national-level art festivals and shows until their son Henley started preschool.
 Mark has always been passionate about teaching and sharing knowledge with others.
 While working as a professional artist, he and his wife Bambi would often teach workshops at high schools, community colleges, and art centers.

 In 2019, Mark went on to accept the art instructor position at Pratt Community College in Pratt, Kansas.
-Since 2019, Mark has been working towards a Master of Fine Arts in Ceramics at Fort Hays State University.
-Mark has now joined the faculty of the Fine Arts Program at Barton Community College teaching ceramics, design, and art history.
+Following the completion of a Master of Fine Arts in Ceramics at Fort Hays State University, Mark has now joined the faculty of the Fine Arts Program at Barton Community College teaching ceramics, design, and art history.

 “I am very passionate about ceramics and its historical role in human civilization,” says Mark.
 “I started out making strictly functional pottery and have since transcended to ceramic sculpture.
 Understanding the materials and processes is the key to spreading the knowledge for creating well-made art.
 Nothing is more satisfying than the AH HA! moment of creative inspiration.”